pkmn/engine/src/lib/gen2/README.md

 - TODO: randomChance rate different than gen 1?
 - Twineedle shouldn't be able to inflict poison if it breaks a substitute
+- Mail should not be stolen by Thief